GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 >
 > This will ensure that the job is submitted quickly, allowing nextflow to request the rest of the resources for each process.
 >
-> However, we have set enough time (in HH:MM:SS - one more than the maximum time requested in the config file) to avoid premature termination of the jobs.
+> We have also set small time (5mins - in HH:MM:SS) because this is a test.
+When running the actual jobs, it is best to set enough time (more than the maximum time requested in the config file) to avoid premature termination of the jobs.